 Tyvek has been used for more than 40 years in a vast variety of roles.
-It has been made into clothes, used to protect building sites, and is the most commonly used material in health-care packaging.
+Perhaps most importantly, Tyvek is integral in medical device sterilization.

 Tyvek is a registered trademark of Du Pont, who first discovered the material in 1955.
 It was trademarked in 1965, and released for general use two years later.
 Since then is has become ubiquitous in many industries, and is the go-to material for sterile packaging.